-Here I will show you step by step how to convert an initial composition into a finished pen and ink drawing.
+Here I will show step by step how to convert an initial composition into a finished pen and ink drawing.
 The composition, as shown below, includes deciduous trees, distant foliage, stones and mountains.
 If you haven’t look at tutorials for these, I recommend you to first go through the tutorials and then follow along the steps using template to create your own finished drawing.
 Click on the picture to see stokes in detail

 2. First, ‘leaf’ stroke is used to render deciduous foliage:

 3. Darks are added to the foliage.
 This brings out the volume.